 1. Air bricks and vents

-Air bricks are essential for ventilation but are also a major entry point for insects.
+Air bricks are essential for ventilation but are also a major entry point for insects — and in our experience, they're the one people overlook most often.
+Most homeowners think to seal visible cracks and door gaps, but walk straight past the air bricks at the base of the wall, which are effectively an open grille straight into the property.
 Fitting fine mesh vent covers allows airflow while preventing insects from getting inside.

 2. Cracks, gaps and crevices